-To achieve our objectives, the Stillbirth CRE will systematically address the Call To Action presented in The Lancet series on Ending Preventable Stillbirths, and the specific priorities identified for Australia across four priority research areas.
+To achieve our objectives, the Stillbirth CRE is systematically addressing the Call To Action presented in The Lancet series on Ending Preventable Stillbirths, and the specific priorities identified for Australia across four priority research areas.

 - Developing new approaches for identifying women at increased risk of stillbirth (e.g. using biomarkers)

 - Implementing best practice in care after stillbirth and in subsequent pregnancies

 - Improving knowledge of causes and contributors to stillbirth

 Raising public awareness

 Building the health and medical workforce

 Stillbirth CRE pathways provide students and future leaders a unique opportunity to interact and work closely with senior researchers and clinicians, while forming new collaborations across a range of government and community organisations.
 The Stillbirth CRE offers educational opportunities and support for PhD students to supplement scholarships.

 The CRE is a virtual centre made up of partner organisations that share a common vision.
 A strong national collaboration with a single voice for stillbirth action across Australia is the only means by which we can effectively address the neglected issue of stillbirth.
 Our strong international links with the International Stillbirth Alliance (ISA) will serve to ensure a high-quality program which contributes to reducing the global burden of stillbirths.